 Alan Rickman passed away.
 Snape.
 The Half-Blood Prince, the man who loved Lily Potter so much that his Patronus was a doe like hers.
 The world mourned again and we felt it so much harder.
 Well, I did.

 Alan Rickman was an unexpected hero, and he was brilliant in the Harry Potter series.
 I actually cried when he died in the film because I’d grown to love him, as had every other Potterhead.

 I’m the kind of girl that will scroll through Harry Potter memes and show everyone that is within 10 feet of me.
 I will also laugh and not show you because you wouldn’t understand.

 Harry Potter is more than the 50 Shades franchise or The Hunger Games.
 It’s a world that came at the perfect time, was perfectly written and created something that would last generations.

-I’m 26, and if someone asks why I’m wearing a Slytherin scarf, I’ll say “always.”
+I’m 26, and if someone asks why I’m wearing a Slytherin scarf at the age of 26, I’ll simply say “always.”